 - Improve recovery through better placement of wellbore landing zone and more effective stage placement

-- Avoid faults, water-bearing formations, and out of zone growth
+- Avoid faults, water-bearing formations, and out-of-zone growth

-- Full analysis delivered within one month
+- Full analysis is delivered within 1 month

 - Detects faults below the resolution of conventional seismic imaging